The Adoption Level

 Adoption Level Descriptors for Each of the Five Characteristics

 The teacher controls the type of technology and how it is used.
-The teacher may be pacing the students through a project, making sure that they each complete each step in the same sequence with the same tool.
+The teacher may be pacing the students through a project, making sure that they each complete every step in the same sequence with the same tool.
 Although the students are more active than students at the Entry level in their use of technology, the teacher still strongly regulates activities.

 Students have opportunities to use collaborative tools, such as email, in conventional ways.
-These opportunities for collaboration with others through technology or in using technology are limited, and are not a regular part of their learning.
+These opportunities for collaboration with others through technology, or in using technology, are limited and are not a regular part of their learning.

 The teacher directs students in the conventional use of technology tools for working with others.

 The setting allows for the possibility of group work, and at least some collaborative technology tools are available.

 Students begin to utilize technology tools to build on prior knowledge and construct meaning.